ninjaaaaah/story/Story.md

 # Chapter 2: The Project

 One day, he was invited to join a key project.
+This project aims to attract animals.

 # Chapter 3: The Promotion